devenv/crypto-ai-assistant/crypto-workflow.md

 ---

 **🎯 KEY PRINCIPLE:** This workflow prioritizes systematic strategy development with comprehensive analysis of ALL portfolio positions above $1.00.
-Never skip smaller positions - they provide crucial market signals and can indicate broader market movements.
+Strategy mode now generates comprehensive prompts for external AI services (ChatGPT, Claude, Perplexity, etc.) rather than making automatic API calls.
+This provides cost control, service flexibility, and complete transparency.
 For daily monitoring, use `crypto-monitoring-workflow.md` which focuses on quick health checks and actionable issues only.

 **🔄 RESILIENCE:** If any command fails or gets interrupted, retry the command as needed to complete each workflow step fully before proceeding to the next step.
 Complete workflow integrity is essential for strategic success.